senthil4321/help/cs.md

 ## CSR Generation
 * CSR is signed witht the public key
 * Before creating certificate CSR signature is verfied with the Public key contained in the CSR
+* Smart card csr has subject identifier which is used for whitelisting
+* csr subject has country C.